FAQ

 How quickly should my liver enzymes return to normal?

-Everyone is different; however, a good rule of thumb is that with treatment, liver tests (AST and ALT) should be near normal or normal within six months of diagnosis.
+Everyone is different; however, a general guideline is that with treatment, liver tests (AST and ALT) should be near normal or normal within six months of diagnosis.

 How often should I receive blood work to monitor my liver enzymes?